quasiquoting/knot/knot.md

 ```

 Now we can poll for changes.
-This function will take two different functions to
+This function will take a function to perform
-perform work.
-One will be applied to each file and another for all files.
+work.
+It will be passed a list of changed files.

 ###### functions
 ```erlang